unnohwn/telegram-story-scraper/README.md

 ## Limitations ⚠️

-- Can only access stories from mutual friends
 - Subject to Telegram's rate limits
 - Stories must be currently active (not expired)
 - Media download size limits apply as per Telegram's restrictions